Quick links within this webpage:

 (We’ve assembled a playlist of those popular songs, so you can listen to them in their original form.)

 The interstitial narration comes from the perspective of a participant in the actual Experiment.
-The musical parodies include new lyrics to popular songs that played on Bay-area radio as the Experiment took place: two of the songs were chart-toppers from earlier years, while the other eight were “Top 40” singles during that specific week (August 15-20, 1971).
+The musical adaptations include new lyrics to popular songs that played on Bay-area radio as the Experiment took place: two of the songs were chart-toppers from earlier years, while the other eight were “Top 40” singles during that specific week (August 15-20, 1971).
 This juxtaposition invites the listener to consider how different a society might be, if the lessons from the Stanford Prison Experiment – which are even more critically relevant today – were as received, retained, and recounted as are the hook lines and catchy refrains of popular music.

 A central theme emerging from the SPE was how prisoners, guards, even researchers became “lost in a role” – so caught up in the ideas and emotions of their immediate responsibilities and tasks, that they lost sight of their overall objectives – and eventually even of who they were, and who they wanted to be, as people.
 I was intrigued, as this perspective seemed extensible to many of the problems that we face in society today.